Smartisek/L8-3DGD-Module-Content/Labs/lab_1_realistic_interior_lighting.md

 ---
-title: "Interior and Exterior Lighting in Unreal Engine 5: A workflow Using UE5 Default Lighting, Lumen, and Post-Processing"
+title: "Hyper-Realistic Interior and Exterior Lighting in Unreal Engine 5"
+subtitle: "A Professional Workflow Using UE5 Default Lighting, Lumen, and Post-Processing"
 author: "Niall McGuinness"
 institute: "Dundalk Institute of Technology"
 programme: "BSc (Hons) in Computing in Games Development"